Folkestone and Hythe District: Climate

-The corporation of Romney Marsh, although within Shepway, possessed its own quarter and petty sessions (separate from the county).

-Although not formally abolished, Shepway fell out of usage at the end of the 19th century, only to reappear on 1 April 1974 as a merger of the boroughs of Folkestone, Hythe, Lydd and New Romney, along with Elham and Romney Marsh Rural Districts.
-Some parishes along the northern boundary of Shepway were left out when it was revived as a local government unit in 1974, principally those that were in the Hundreds of Ham and Bircholt (Barony).
-Also omitted were some parishes in Folkestone Hundred, just east of the town.
-Nevertheless, Shepway was the last of the five lathes of Kent that recognisably continued as a principal local government unit of the county.

-On 17 January 2018 a proposal to rename the local authority was passed by councillors, with the new name of Folkestone and Hythe District Council being implemented with effect on 1 April 2018.
-The council claimed that after 44 years there was still some confusion as to where Shepway was.

 Housing and architecture

 The layout of the main towns is one of Victorian streets interspersed with apartment blocks, including a few tower blocks with otherwise housing in the district formed of low-rise apartments, semi-detached, terraced or (less often) detached homes with typically smallholdings or small gardens.

 The number of listed buildings in the district exceeds 200.
 This includes 18 churches listed in the highest grading in the national listing system (Grade I).
 Three castles or their bailey towers survive from the medieval period.

 An examples at Grade I is Davison's Mill, a large windmill set by a green rolling lawn.

 Economy

 In economic terms, Folkestone and Hythe is the third most deprived area in Kent, after Thanet and Swale.
 Like them, it has a high rate of unemployment; poor educational attainment figures; and with the majority of businesses being small operations.
 The major source of economy is, however, tourism.
 Events and venues are widely publicised.